devyansh22156/Web-Search-Weather-AI-Agent-using-LangChain/README.md

-# LangChain Agent Demo
+# LangChain AI Agent

-This folder contains a small LangChain agent project with two entry points:
+This folder contains a LangChain agent project with two entry points:

 - [app.py](app.py) runs a Streamlit UI for chatting with the agent.
 - [main.py](main.py) runs a simple command-line demo.